What's covered in this guide?:

 Other approved deductions

-There are two supported types of salary sacrifice:
+There are two types of supported salary sacrifice:

 Standard Salary Sacrifice – e.g. cycle-to-work, childcare, or other approved deductions

-Pension Salary Sacrifice – where the sacrificed amount is treated as an employer pension contribution rather than a personal deduction
+Pension Salary Sacrifice – where the amount sacrificed is treated as an employer pension contribution rather than a personal deduction

 Set Up Salary Sacrifice